rlskoeser/rlskoeser.github.io/_updates/2016/09/30/thx-stewart.md

 publish_to_twitter: true
 ---

 Thanks @stewartvarner !
-Glad to hear it.
+That's nice to hear.

 <!-- more -->